Izaak Synagogue: History

+During World War II

 On 5 December 1939 the Gestapo came to the Kraków Judenrat building and ordered Maximilian Redlich, the Jewish official on duty that day, to burn the scrolls of the Torah.
 When Redlich refused he was shot dead.

 Nazis destroyed the interior and furnishings, including the bimah and Aron Kodesh.
 After the war, the building was used by a sculpture and conservation atelier and then by a theatre company as workshop space and for the storage of props.
 Until recently it was an exhibition space.
 A fire in 1981 damaged the interior.
 A renovation was begun in 1983 and in 1989, with the fall of communism in Poland, the building was returned to the Jewish community.
 It is now a practicing Orthodox Synagogue once again.